wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

   }
 ```

 Replace the `ALICE_TOKEN` with the JWT token, we obtained previously, to authenticate the user `Alice` from Vonage CLI.
 Flutter will call `loginUser` method and pass the `token` as an argument.
-The `loginUser` method defined in the `MainActivity` class (you will get there in a moment).
+The `loginUser` method is defined in the `MainActivity` class (you will get there in a moment).
 To call this method from Flutter we have to define a `MethodChannel`.
 Add `platformMethodChannel` field at the top of `_CallWidgetState` class:

 Add `platformMethodChannel` field at the top of `_CallWidgetState` class: